D3m0st3n/Cpp2DHungerGames/README.md

 List of classes and small description of there use/utility :

-- **Vector3D** : Base utility class, defines 3D vectors and basic operations for the project.
+- **Vector2D** : Base utility class, defines 2D vectors and basic operations for the project.
-- **Cuboid** : Defines a 3D cuboid shape built with 8 points.
+- **Rectangle** : Defines a 2D polygon with 4 points.
 Base element to construct walls & entrances.
 Include many utility functions as well.
 - **Wall** : Simulation object that divides the arena in multiple rooms.
 - **Entrance** : Simulation object that is part of a wall and enables agents to cross walls.
-- **Arena3D**  : Forms cylindrical arena built from walls, in which simulation takes place.
+- **Arena2D**  : Forms circular arena built from walls, in which simulation takes place.
-- **Fly3D** : Agent of the simulation, moves within the arena, going from room to room.
+- **Fly2D** : Agent of the simulation, moves within the arena, going from room to room.
 - **Food** : Attractor object for the agents, shift from room to room.
-- **Simulation3D** : Regroup every element of the simulate and runs it.
+- **Simulation2D** : Regroup every element of the simulate and runs it.

 - **Utility_SDL** : Utility functions for graphic elements